How to Find Detox in Maryland

 About 59 percent of Maryland Treatment centers accept private insurance, around 35 percent accept Medicare, and 79 percent accept Medicaid payments.
 For clients with lower income or uninsured patients, 45.3 percent of the facilities use a sliding fee scale based on income, and 33.2 percent provide treatment at no charge or a minimal amount.

-Finding Accredited Treatment Centers in Maryland
+Treatment Center Accreditations in Maryland

 Although Maryland has many treatment facilities, picking the best option should not be solely based on your insurance coverage.
 Facilities that are accredited ensure that the quality of care meets national standards.
 At a minimum, all substance abuse facilities must have licenses issued by the state.
 However, many clinics take the time and money to attain accreditation.